sameed-khan/medconceptsqa-sample-generator/README.md

 | `vocab` | Vocabulary system | "ICD-10-CM" |
 | `level` | Difficulty level | "easy" |

+**Notes:**
-**Note:** The sampling algorithm uses ICD hierarchy codes internally (chapter, category, subcategory, full_code) to maximize coverage, but these hierarchy columns are **not** included in the final dataset output.
+- The sampling algorithm uses ICD hierarchy codes internally (chapter, category, subcategory, full_code) to maximize coverage, but these hierarchy columns are **not** included in the final dataset output.
 Only the original MedConceptsQA columns are preserved.
+- **Dev splits** are sourced from the original MedConceptsQA dataset's `dev` split, filtered for the specified vocabulary (e.g., ICD10CM).
+Each difficulty config contains 4 dev examples, and the `all` config contains 12 dev examples (concatenated from all three difficulties).
+- **Test splits** contain the hierarchically-sampled questions generated by the max-coverage algorithm.

 ### 2. Sampling Plan JSON (`{output_name}_plan.json`)